ocoretech/CTF-workbook/HackBookagram.md

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/f74cc87b-9b92-458c-8ecb-3971cbfa3a17)

-Send the request to repeater and in the request tab you can see that they have said there is a node called ns1.
+Send the request to the repeater and in it lies a node called ns1.
 It must be a router and trying to connect somewhere.
 You can try to include different common IP addresses instead of the node value and check for the response.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/1db6b2f1-796c-4a79-bc38-048570da8e3d)